nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. Should be portable and work without requiring an installer.
+4. Should be portable (i.e. work without requiring an installer).
 5. Should not depend on a remote server.
-6. Should work for standard screen resolutions and higher.
+6. Should work for standard (i.e. industry-standard Full HD 1080p resolution) screen resolutions and higher.
 7. Should be packaged into a single, compact (~100MB) file.
 8. Developer & User guides should be PDF friendly.